quarkslab/kdigger/README.md

 instance, if the `hostname` syscall is successful, it will replace the hostname with the empty string.
 So please, **NEVER** run with sufficient permissions (as root for example) directly on your machine.

+The admission scan will by default run as server dry-run but will generate API server logs.

 ### Results warning